JonTrotter/PeakPerformance/Rules and Mechanics/ItemsRules.md

 A Character may attune to items according to their item tier.

-All items on dnd beyond are fair game, pricing and quantity available will be determined by dm upon request.
+All items on dnd beyond are fair game (excluding homebrew items not included in this campaign), pricing and quantity available will be determined by dm upon request when not specified by 5e rule set.

 ### Tier 1 (1st - 3rd)
     1 Uncommon